 I couldn’t wait to meet everyone.
 But most of all I couldn’t wait to meet my parents.
 There was not a day that went by when I didn’t think of how they were doing without me.
 From my memory’s palace, I saw them living the same way that I had left them.

 While growing up, my mother had wrapped her life around me.
-Dance classes, theatre practice, debating competitions, riding camps, dropping on school trips, and picking from late-night parties.
-Our house was always filled with activities and laugher.
+Dance classes, theatre practice, debating competitions, riding camps, dropping me for school trips, and picking me up from late-night parties.
+Our house was always filled with activities, laugher, and friends.
 Life was perfect.

 So how happy was I on this journey home!
-I was going to relive my childhood again…gallivant with friends till dawn, dance with doting aunts, play with naughty cousins and indulge in tantrums with parents.
+I was going to relive my childhood again; gallivant with friends till dawn, throw tantrums with doting aunts, play messily with naughty cousins, and get spoilt rotten by my parents.

-The smells and sounds of India never failed in their reassurances that nothing much had changed.
-God only knew how much I missed the nauseating traffic and toxic fumes in the squeaky clean sterility of the West.
+The smells and sounds of India reassured me that nothing much had changed.
+God only knew how much I had missed the nauseating traffic and toxic fumes in the squeaky-clean sterility of the West.
 Oh!
 I loved it all.

 Reaching my parent’s house felt like I had never left.
-It felt like stepping out of a time machine, back to my childhood years.
+It felt like stepping out of a time machine, back to my childhood.

 I threw my bags on the floor and crashed into the familiar old settee with enormous cotton cushions.
 The smell of cardamom and fresh cow milk made me ten years old again.
 I lay my head in my mother’s lap.

-Gently stroking my hair, she told me about all those who had passed away, and others who were almost gone.
-Daddy chimed in on how expensive life was and how difficult it was for them to commute to the city every day.
+Gently stroking my hair, Ma told me about all those who had passed away, and others who were almost there.
+Daddy chimed in on how expensive life was now and how difficult it was for them to commute to the city every day.

 But why did my parents need to go to the city every day?
 Had they not retired?

-Just then, our dear childhood housekeeper Ramu walked in and beamed, ‘Dinner is ready’.
+Just then, our dear childhood housekeeper Ramu, walked in and beamed, ‘Dinner is ready’.
 For the next hour, I was back to more paradise.
 Ramu’s cooking made me cry.
 I obviously overate.
 My eyes drooped.
-There was so much more I wanted to know, but it all had to wait until the morning.
+There was so much more I wanted to know, but it all had to wait till morning.

 It must have been midnight when I woke up like an owl.
-Ah, the inveterate jet lag!
+Ah, the incorrigible jet lag!

 Instinctively I looked at the phone.
 Should I call home to find out how things were?
-No, no, it must be mid-day, kids at school, husband at work and the king of our house, Sparky tucked on our leather couches listening to Beethoven.
+No, no, it must be mid-day on the other side of the globe, kids at school, husband at work and the king of our house, Sparky tucked snugly on his leather couch, listening to Beethoven.
 And why wouldn’t things be okay?
-After all, it was only a day since I had left.
-I had to learn to let-go.
+After all, it wasn’t even a day since I had left.
+I had to learn to let go.
 How difficult was that!